forthright/vile/CONTRIBUTING.md

 Current issue tracker is on [GitHub](https://github.com/forthright/vile/issues).

 Even if you are uncomfortable with code, an issue or question is welcome.

+Note: If you are reporting a bug or feature request for [vile.io](https://vile.io) itself, please see [forthright/vile.io](https://github.com/forthright/vile.io) instead.

 ## Patches